rick/madison_free_whiskey/sequence/01_slide.md

 # At this time we would like to take a moment to recommend @coderetreat. #

-!SLIDE center

-# No.  Seriously.
-Big thanks to Corey Haines.  #

 !SLIDE code sm

     @@@ ruby